Bcalderon400/BurgerSequel/README.md

 [Eat Da Burger](https://eatdaburger-tll.herokuapp.com/) is a web app built with Node.js, Express, and MySQL.
 It is a burger logger app where users can submit the names of burgers to add to the menu.
 Each burger on the menu has a `Devour` button next to it.
 Clicking on the button will move the burger's name to the list of devoured burgers.

-## Walkthrough of Eat Da Burger

-Click here for a [video walkthrough](https://vimeo.com/313946605) of Eat Da Burger.

 ## Technology Used